Skip to main content

 What happens when we dance together?
 And what happens when we don’t?

-An evening of contemporary dance in three parts, presented in-the-round.
-Created by an intergenerational trio of acclaimed choreographers, Tendayi Kuumba (recently seen in David Byrne’s American Utopia and For Colored Girls Who Have Considered Suicide/When the Rainbow is Enuf), Big Dance Theater co-founder Annie-B Parson (David Byrne’s American Utopia), and Guggenheim Fellow Donna Uchizono (State of Heads) who have joined forces to interrogate our very human compulsion to move together in time.
-How does it change us, shape us, deepen us, and lift us?
-How has it been used, weaponized, sexualized, and politicized?
-What is the power of moving in precise unison?
-What happens when we dance together?
-And what happens when we don’t?
+An evening of dance comprised of three distinct dances created by three acclaimed choreographers.
+This intergenerational group: Tendayi Kuumba (recently seen in David Byrne’s American Utopia and For Colored Girls Who Have Considered Suicide/When the Rainbow is Enuf), Big Dance Theater co-founder Annie-B Parson (David Byrne’s American Utopia), and Guggenheim Fellow Donna Uchizono (State of Heads) have joined forces to interrogate our very human compulsion to move together in time.
+Each dance maker experiments with “getting big” both in scale and emotion, moving as one voice, as one body, and the necessity behind this impulse.

 Co-commission with PAC NYC, American Dance Festival, Spoleto Festival USA and The National Center for Choreography at The University of Akron (NCCAkron).